laithmunir9/NeutralEye/README.md

 # NeutralEye - Bias Checker

-NeutralEye - Bias Checker is an AI-powered browser extension designed to help users identify bias in online articles.
+NeutralEye is an AI-powered Chrome extension that analyzes news articles in real time to identify emotionally loaded language and potential media bias.

 ## What it does
 - Flags emotionally loaded language